quixio/quix-streams/docs/quix-platform.md

 Quix Streams was made to seamlessly integrate with the Quix Cloud.

-When running Quix Streams on Quix Cloud, all connection and authentication-based settings are preconfigured, getting you up and running quickly!
+When running Quix Streams on Quix Cloud, all connection and authentication-based settings are preconfigured for you.

-Quix Cloud itself provides a frictionless environment to deploy and manage your applications using either our API or browser-based UI!
+Quix Cloud itself provides a frictionless environment to deploy and manage your applications using either our API or our browser-based UI.

 To learn more about Quix Cloud and how to set up a project, please see the [Quix Cloud docs](https://quix.io/docs/quix-cloud/overview.html#developing-your-stream-processing-application).